 You can also spray yourself and your clothes with insect repellant that includes an active ingredient like DEET.
 This will help dissuade ticks from choosing you as a host, but it’s not a suit of armor, and if you’re running or walking in the heat, you will sweat it off fairly quickly.
 Always be careful when using chemicals and read the label carefully.

-The best defense is vigilance – check yourself (and your nearest and dearest, if they’re out with you) over carefully when you’re hiking, biking, canoodling or camping in an area where ticks might be present.
+The best defence is vigilance – check yourself (and your nearest and dearest, if they’re out with you) over carefully when you’re hiking, biking, canoodling or camping in an area where ticks might be present.
 Give yourself – and your children and pets – a check each day if you’re camping, and when you get home from whatever outdoor adventure you’ve been enjoying.
 Wash the clothes you’ve been wearing too.

 How do you know if you have been bitten?